 - get the total supply of the token available on the network

 - approve whether an amount of token from an account can be spent by a third-party account

-If a Smart Contract implements the following methods and events it can be called an ERC-20 Token Contract and, once deployed, it will be responsible to keep track of the created tokens on Ethereum.
+If a Smart Contract implements the following methods and events, it can be called an ERC-20 Token Contract and once deployed, it will be responsible for keeping track of the created tokens on Ethereum.